DavidArmendariz/microservices-example/infrastructure/k8s/README.md

 ## Basic commands

-First, we need to tell Kubernetes to use the Docker daemon running **inside** of the single node cluster instead of the host's.

-We can achieve this by running:
+If we want to use the Docker daemon running **inside** of the single node cluster instead of the host's, we can achieve this by running the following command:

 ```zsh
 eval $(minikube docker-env)
 ```

+This is not necessary if we are pulling images from Docker Hub.

 ## Config files